RMI-PACTA/r2dii.plot/tests/testthat/_snaps/plot_emission_intensity.md

     i Do you need to split the data over multiple plots? x Found 12 lines: projected, corporate_economy, target_demo, adjusted_scenario_demo, 1, 2, 3, 4, 5, 6, 7, 8.

+# throws expected warning about API change

+    The `data` argument of `plot_emission_intensity()` must be prepped already as of r2dii.plot 0.4.0.
+    * From the next release the call to the plot function will change to: data %>% r2dii.plot::prep_emission_intensity() %>% r2dii.plot::plot_emission_intensity().
+    * Custom data preparation will also become possible.